 2017 – This is the first year I had the huge chalkboard so I was super excited to have this beautiful chalk art featuring my dog Sushi!
 I loved it so much, I hated to erase it so before I did, I made sure to turn it into a free printable!
 Dried hydrangeas in a vintage milk crate sit on top of an old Whitman’s chocolate crate that mimics the color of the chalkboard frame.

 See my 2017 Fall Home Tour here.

-2016 – From my demijohn (old wine jugs) collection to an old green croquet box to a worn and crackled landscape painting right down to the little brass quail, I love that every single thing on this mantel is thrifted vintage finds.
+2016 – From my demijohn (old wine jugs) collection to an old green croquet box to a worn and crackled landscape painting right down to the little brass quail, I love that every single thing on this mantel is a thrifted vintage find.
 This is where the basket of dried hydrangeas started and you can see I really love that little hedgehog!

 See my 2016 Fall Home Tour here.